AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/data-awareness.md

 ### Map schemas {#map-schemas}

 1. Map the first schema.
-The schema mapping dialog displays a picker to select the target schema.
+The schema mapping dialog displays a drop-down to select the target schema.
 If the source schema is a profile schema, then there are no other target schema options besides the [individual union profile schema](/help/xdm/classes/individual-profile.md).
 You can see automatically generated mapping recommendations between Source Data and Target Fields when the page is first displayed.
 You can edit the mappings by selecting the target field and then selecting a new field.
 If you make changes to the suggested mappings, use the **Validate** button to validate the new mappings and display any errors that may be linked to the new mappings.
 Select **Save** once the mapping is complete.

    ![Schema mapping dialog with a dropdown to select a target schema.](/help/use-case-playbooks/assets/playbooks/data-awareness/map-to-existing-fields.png)

-2. Continue mapping all the schemas in the package.
+2. Continue mapping all the fields in the schemas.
 If the schema is an [event schema](/help/xdm/classes/experienceevent.md), the dialog shows a dropdown where you can view all the event schemas in the target sandbox.

    ![Select a target schema from dropdown](/help/use-case-playbooks/assets/playbooks/data-awareness/map-to-event-schema.png)